python3njoyer/Intro_to_SQL_Projects/Online_bookstore/description.md

 - Orders and invoices
 - Aggregate functions to calculate order totals
 - Ratings and tags that readers can leave on books they have purchased
-- A product profile including an aggregate function to display average rating of products
+- A "product profile" with aggregate function to display the average rating of products